nevooronni/PingPong/README.md

 ## Specifications

-This web application will take a number from the user and count up to it in the form of a list.
-The list will replace numbers divisible by 3, 5, and 15 with the words "ping", "pong", and "pingpong" respectively.

 The program should handle: | Example Input | Example Output
 ----- | ----- | -----
 The program should count up to the number entered by the user | Example Input: 2 | Example Output: [1,2]